-Italy populists given go ahead to govern
+Novice to lead Italian populist cabinet

 Italy president names novice Giuseppe Conte as populist PM

-Italy's President Sergio Mattarella has accepted a political novice as prime minister, paving the way for the two populist parties to form a government.
+Italy's President Sergio Mattarella has accepted a political novice as prime minister, paving the way for two populist parties to form a government.

 The anti-establishment Five Star Movement and right-wing League chose law professor Giuseppe Conte in a bid to end 11 weeks of political deadlock.

-The 64 year old has faced claims that he embellished his CV, which he denies.
+The 53-year-old has faced claims that he embellished his CV, which he denies.

 Concerns remain over the two parties, which reject years of EU austerity and want to renegotiate Italy's debt.